boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 He is the one who created everything.
 And the people of Israel are those he claims as his own.
 His name is the Lord of Heaven’s Armies.”

+### Jeremiah Laments for and Prays for the People Soon to be Judged

 [17] “Gather your belongings together and prepare to leave the land, you people of Jerusalem who are being besieged.
 [18] For the Lord says, ‘I will now throw out